dailydrip/smooth_terminal_elm/README.md

+# SmoothTerminal Elm

+An Elm client for [SmoothTerminal](https://www.smoothterminal.com).
+Right now it just provides the comments section, which is talking to a GraphQL endpoint that uses the [Firestorm Forum](https://www.firestormforum.org) as a backend to manage comments, one thread per story.

+---

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.